 To start the vehicle: Place the key in the key switch and turn to the 'ON' position.
-Move the direction selector to the direction desired, release park brake and press the accelerator pedal to start the vehicle.
+Move the direction selector to the direction desired and press the toe of the pedal to start the motor.

-When the direction selector is in the reverse NOTE position, a warning signal will sound.
+When the direction selector is in the reverse position, a warning signal will sound.
 This is a device to indicate the vehicle is ready to run in reverse.

-Releasing the accelerator slows the vehicle.
-To stop the vehicle more quickly, depress the brake pedal.
+The motor stops and the brake is applied when the toe of the pedal is completely released.
+To stop the vehicle more quickly, press the heel of the pedal.

-To avoid component damage, the vehicle must be brought to a complete stop before shifting the direction selector switch.
+To avoid component damage, the vehicle must be brought to a complete stop before shifting the direction selector.